CodeupClassroom/elixir-rest-blog/src/main/resources/curriculum/iii-data-persistence/13-data-persistence-ii.md

 The `id` column is auto-incrementing, so MySQL will take care of this!

 ---
-### The following is a feature list to be implemented in your blog application:
+### The following are user stories to be implemented in your blog application:
-## FEA-13: As a user, I can see previous posts with categories which have been published.
+## U13: As a user, I can see previous posts with categories which have been published.

 If you haven't yet, complete the conversion of `User`, `Post`, and `Category` to be entities.